cybex-gmbh/transmorpher/README.md

 ## Image transformation

 Images will always be optimized and transformed on the Transmorpher media server.
-Requests for derivatives will also be directly answered by the media server.
+The media server will also directly answer requests for derivatives.

 The media server provides the following transformations for images: